 Get yourself a helping of sweet potato pie—or any of the other delicious dishes made with this root vegetable—at the daylong Pee Dee festival.
 Along with plenty of food, you’ll enjoy live entertainment, crafts, children’s games and an antique car show.

-South Carolina Pecan Festival, Florence
+SC Pecan Music and Food Festival, Florence

 The smooth, brown nut—a holiday table staple in pies and stuffing—gets the star treatment each year at this popular downtown event, drawing some 50,000 attendees a year.
 Culinary competitions reveal the versatility of the pecan, however you choose to pronounce it.
 Event offerings also include live entertainment, more than 250 food and craft vendors, amusement rides and antique tractor and car competitions.